 Kerri Walsh Jennings plans to chase gold in Tokyo, retire

-And the three-time Olympic gold medalist absolutely plans to go out with another gold around her neck after she and partner April Ross wound up with bronze at Rio in 2016, a heartbreaking disappointment that still stings for Walsh Jennings yet fuels her at the same time.
+The three-time Olympic gold medalist absolutely expects to go out with another gold around her neck from the 2020 Games after she and partner April Ross wound up with bronze at Rio in 2016, a heartbreaking disappointment that still stings for Walsh Jennings yet fuels her at the same time.

 It may sound like a daunting task ahead: Walsh Jennings will turn 42 during the next Olympics.
 She has yet to settle on a partner though she has narrowed down her choice to two women.
 She is also coming off a pair of surgeries last year on her right shoulder and left ankle.